 General Course Information

-Course Code ANIML SC 2503RW Course Livestock Production Science II Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge BIOLOGY 1101 or BIOLOGY 1401 or BIOLOGY 1001, BIOLOGY 1202, AGRIC 1510WT & AGRIC 1520WT or ANIML SC 1015RW Course Description Livestock Production Science deals with the application of science to animal production systems.
-Production systems include sheep, cattle, pigs, poultry and aquaculture.
+Course Code ANIML SC 2503RW Course Livestock Production Science II Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Assumed Knowledge BIOLOGY 1103RW or BIOLOGY 1101, BIOLOGY 1201 or BIOLOGY 1202 & AGRIC 1000RW or ANIML SC 1015RW Course Description Livestock Production Science deals with the application of science to animal production systems.
+The primary species are sheep and cattle but with reference to other species.
 Topics include on-farm management to maximise profit and quality, animal welfare and handling, meat, milk and wool processing.
-The course also includes anatomy and physiology of muscles and skin in the context of meat and wool production.
-Practicals include modelling production systems, assessing product quality and assessing live animals.
+A major focus is grazing management and supplementary feeding common to all systems.
+The course also includes anatomy and physiology of muscles, skin, and the mammary system.
+Practicals include modelling production systems, assessing product quality, assessing live animals, and field trips.

 Course Coordinator: Professor Wayne Pitchford

 The full timetable of all activities for this course can be accessed from Course Planner.

 1 Knowledge of pasture species, assessment and management of pastures 2 Audit of intensive livestock production systems 3 Knowledge of Egg and broiler production systems 4 Knowledge of Sheep and cattle production systems 5 Factors affecting meat, egg and wool quality 6 Management of reproduction in livestock 7 Practical skills in livestock handling and management

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: